Modeling CO Line Profiles in Shocks of W28 and IC44: Nature of shocks in W28 and IC 443

 \subsection{Shocks in W28}

-W28 is an old mixed-morphology supernova remnant with an estimated age of \(t\sim35,000\) years (\cite{giuliani_agile_2010}), currently in its radiative phase of expansion.
-The region where shocks interact with the interstellar clouds surrounding its progenitor stars are where complex shell structures are located, evidence of a range of interactions of shocks with many gases.
-Its mixed-morphology is seen by the contrast between extended, non-thermal radio shell structures versus super-heating thermal X-ray emission from the interior.
-Multi-wavelength studies from sub-mm (\cite{dubner_high-resolution_2000}, \cite{vaupre_cosmic_2014}) to X-ray (\cite{zhou_xmm-newton_2014}) has progressively reveal each layers of gas with which the shock interacts.

-\cite{pannuti_ctio_2017} jointly studied optical lines and X-ray sources in the interior of W28 and found evidence for oxygen-rich ejecta, suggesting that its progenitor star was massive.
-Furthermore, they pointed out that Xray sources near the center of the SNR are unlikely to be remnants of the progenitor.
+W28 is a mixed-morphology SNR, among the brightest in radio and $\gamma$-ray emission \citep{giuliani_agile_2010,green19}.
+The region where shocks interact with the dense interstellar clouds is complex, with evidence of shocks into gas with a range of densities \citep{reach_shocked_2005}.
+Its mixed morphology is seen by the contrast between the non-thermal radio shell structures versus thermal X-ray emission from the interior and requires an age greater than $10^3$ yr \citep{rhopetri98} and more likely of order $4\times 10^4$ yr \citep{giuliani_agile_2010}.
+Multi-wavelength studies from sub-mm \citep{dubner_high-resolution_2000,vaupre_cosmic_2014} to X-ray \citep{zhou_xmm-newton_2014} and $\gamma$-ray have progressively reveal different aspects of the supernova-molecular cloud interaction and acceleration of cosmic rays\citep{cui18}. \cite{pannuti_ctio_2017} studied optical lines and X-ray sources in the interior of W28 and found evidence for oxygen-rich ejecta, suggesting that its progenitor star was massive.
+Furthermore, they pointed out that X-ray sources near the center of the SNR are unlikely to be remnants of the progenitor.

-Strong evidences of the interaction with SNR blast wave in the northern rigde of W 28 have been presented by mm detection of 1720 MHz OH maser in W 28 (\cite{claussen_polarization_1997}), along with mm and near-infrared detection of rotational/ro-vibrational lines of CO, CS and HCO+, H2 and atomic lines (\cite{reach_shocked_2005}).